Albert S. Ruddy: Career

 In 1976, he produced a western made-for-TV movie called The Macahans, which was subsequently developed into the series How the West Was Won (1977–1979).

-For some time, Ruddy worked with writer-philosopher Ayn Rand to produce her 1957 epic novel Atlas Shrugged as a movie, the rights to which he purchased in the mid-1970s, but the movie never moved beyond the planning stages.
+For some time, Ruddy worked with writer-philosopher Ayn Rand to produce her 1957 epic novel Atlas Shrugged as a movie, the rights to which he purchased in the mid-1970s, but the movie never moved beyond the planning stage.
 Rand demanded unprecedented final script approval, which Ruddy agreed to.
-However, her friends pointed out that Ruddy could shoot the approved script but still leave all her speeches on the cutting room floor.
+Her friends pointed out that Ruddy could shoot the approved script but still leave all her speeches on the cutting room floor.
 Rand asked for final editing approval, which neither Ruddy nor the director had the power to give her, so she responded by withdrawing her support from the film and vowing to ensure that Ruddy was never involved in any adaptation of her novel.

-Ruddy then started to work with Hong Kong's Golden Harvest, producing The Cannonball Run (1981), a hugely successful film at the box office that received mixed reviews by critics.
-However today, this Burt Reynolds film enjoys a devoted following from followers of the Rat Pack.
+Ruddy then started to work with Hong Kong's Golden Harvest, producing The Cannonball Run (1981), his second picture with Burt Reynolds, a hugely successful film at the box office that received mixed reviews by critics.
 Ruddy next produced two action films, Death Hunt (1981) starring Lee Marvin and Charles Bronson, and Megaforce (1982).
 Ruddy returned to produce Cannonball Run II (1984), which was another commercial success for the Rat-Pack-prominent cast, and featured a guest appearance by Frank Sinatra.
 The film also features a rare on-screen cameo by Ruddy in a scene spoofing his film The Godfather, and including Godfather supporting actors Alex Rocco and Abe Vigoda.

-In 1985, after leaving Golden Harvest, Ruddy and Andre Morgan set up the Ruddy Morgan Organization which produces films budgeted for the $8.5-16 million range, and arranges the financing and developing of "high-visibility" pictures the company is placing up.
+In 1985, after leaving Golden Harvest, Ruddy and Andre Morgan set up the Ruddy Morgan Organization which produced films budgeted for the $8.5-16 million range, and arranged the financing and developing of "high-visibility" pictures the company placed up.
+Among their productions was the 1990 release Impulse, directed by Sondra Locke.

 In the early 1990s, he helped create the successful series Walker, Texas Ranger.
 Also in 1992, he licensed the rights from Kevin McClory to make a James Bond television show, but Eon Productions blocked it, and winning the suit, ended any hopes of a television show.
-On March 5, 2022, Amazon, MGM Television, and 72 Films announced a James Bond reality show.

 In 2004, he produced Million Dollar Baby, which earned him his second Oscar for Best Picture.
-He shared the award with Clint Eastwood, who had presented Ruddy with the Best Picture Oscar for The Godfather over 30 years earlier.
+He shared the award with fellow producers Paul Haggis, Tom Rosenberg, and Clint Eastwood.
+Eastwood had presented Ruddy with the Best Picture Oscar for The Godfather over 30 years earlier.

+In 2006, he hired Alana Ribble, an emerging talent at the time, and later described their professional relationship as "kismet."
+Their collaboration continued until his death in 2024.

 In late 2015, it was announced that he had acquired the rights to Rand's Atlas Shrugged and would be making a movie for worldwide release.

 In 2021, his daughter Alexandra Ruddy became co-principal at Albert S. Ruddy Productions.